 ABOUT ANDREA VENTLING

-Andrea Ventling is an emerging artist and Quay’s most recent addition to our artist base.
+Andrea Ventling is an emerging artist based in Auckland.
 Hailing originally from Switzerland, Andrea (who has a PhD in Marine Biology) and her husband came to New Zealand to study the local marine life at Goat Island in Leigh - an experience that saw her fall deeply in love with this wonderful country.
-“Living in Leigh, close to the ocean – diving in these warm waters, we felt we had arrived in paradise”, she explained when I visited her in her studio in Auckland.
+“Living in Leigh, close to the ocean – diving in these warm waters, we felt we had arrived in paradise”, she explained when I visited her in her studio.

-Upon return to New Zealand, Andrea went ‘back to school’, taking an interior design course and subsequently working in design, specializing in bespoke paint finishes.
-Andrea is now in partnership with her paint and design business and is also moving forward her passion for art.
+The move to New Zealand saw Andrea go ‘back to school’, taking an interior design course and subsequently working in design, specializing in bespoke paint finishes.
+Through her paint and design business Andrea moved forward her passion for art, developing techniques that now form the basis for her stunning light-filled paintings.

 Andrea explains: “I have always done my art ‘on the side’ whilst channeling a lot of my creative energy into projects for others, now I feel it is time to use my creativity for myself instead of interpreting others ideas.
 I can delve deeper.
 Think about what has moved me in the past.
 Memories from my time as a scuba diver – what I have seen and done in caring for marine life and how I can bring that to my art.
 I want to invite people underwater with me.
 Not everyone has the courage to do it, so I can bring it to them!
 There is something really beautiful about marine life – its fragility is always evident, if we don’t look after it – it will be gone.”